1965 Shelby GT350

 The example offered here is tough to find fault with.
 Serial number 0082 was originally finished in the desirable color combination of Nightmist Blue over black interior and is has been the recipient of a painstaking SAAC Concours restoration which was awarded a Gold at SAAC41.

 #0082 is an early production example of the 1967 GT350 and retains all the rare and desirable parts which are unique to the early production cars.
-Furthermore, #0082 features its original drivetrain from front to back as well as its original sheetmetal.
+Furthermore, #0082 features its original drivetrain from front to back.
 The car has been correctly and thoroughly restored to "as new" condition and has only been driven three times since the completion of that restoration. #0082 is now ready to be shown, driven, and enjoyed to its next owner's content.

 If you are the sort of person who values cars which are restored to a truly "over the top" quality of finish and authenticity, #0082 is the sort of car which will appeal to you.
 No doubt, #0082 represents the high quality 1967 GT350 to hit the open market in years.

 If you are interested in becoming the next caretaker of this wonderful GT350, please do not hesitate to reach out at the link below!

 CSX2210 was originally delivered to Joe Brown Ford in Louisville, Kentucky as a red over black street specification 289 Cobra roadster.
 Upon delivery to original owner John Winemiller, an active serviceman, the car was autocrossed nearly from the day it was purchased.
 As Winemiller traveled extensively while in the military, he spent a substantial amount of time in Phoenix where he became acquainted with Don Roberts, one of the most well-known and accomplished Cobra racers of his time.